pridevel/slate/source/index.html.md

 When you type this command in the rails console you will get a popup which will have the url link, where you can view your application.
 Click on that popup box and you can see your application running.

+Also you can go to the "Preview" at the top in the navbar and select "Preview Running Application".

 * To Stop the server simply do

 ```ruby
  Ctrl + C
 ```